mattyoung101/slingshot/docs/index_design.md

 ### Method 2: Key-value store
 We could use an embedded key value store like Redis to do this work for us.
 There might be Rust-specific embedded key value stores which we could use as well. (redb, sled)

+## Returning completions
+The primary goal for the index is to return valid SV completions across files boundaries, for the entire project.
+What we basically want to know is whether a partial symbol like "mymod..." will resolve into a full symbol like "mymodule", and do so with lexically valid scoping (e.g. suggest port completions only from that module when you are filling in ports).

+This implies a trie data structure, which we might use with trie_rs.
+However, tries can only tell you if a word _starts_ with a particular set of characters and trie_rs also does not support serialisation.
+What we'll do for now is the naive O(n^2) method where we check every document and every module.
+In the future we should look for more optimal methods to locate these though.

+## Future improvements
+Note that in the future we will probably also want the index to record things like document comments which will be saved in the `SvDocument` struct.